 The GCDR’s new rules will be effective January 1, 2021.
 Until then, the GCDR and the GCFV will continue to collaborate with each other and plan to support a joint committee to oversee the implementation of the rules, training, review, and revision of the rules.
 Once the rules are finalized, they will be uploaded to the GCDR website.
 Additionally, the Georgia Office of Dispute Resolution will be developing rules to assist courts in designing appropriate intake procedures and will work with the GCDR to assist courts in developing appropriate screening training for court personnel.

 We are pleased to introduce a new special topic on community mediation to AboutRSI.org!
 Written in collaboration with the National Association for Community Mediation, our latest special topic takes an in-depth look at community mediation.

 Inside the special topic you will find everything you need to know about community mediation including the basics, the relationship between courts and community mediation centers, and how tracking and evaluating mediation can help community mediation centers.
 Additionally, our community mediation special topic offers a compilation of exemplary studies on the effectiveness of community mediation, other processes that centers use, and information that can help centers to better address issues surrounding the provision of services.

 We hope you enjoy this new resource as much as we do!

 Our series, My Favorite Resource, features interviews with our court ADR friends across the country to learn about their favorite resource.
 This month, Resource Center Director Nicole Wilmet spoke with Kevin Malone, RSI’s Program Manager for the 16th Circuit Kane County Child Protection and Foreclosure Mediation Programs to learn about his favorite ADR resource.

-NW: What is one of your favorite ADR resources?
+NW: What is your favorite ADR Resource?

 NW: For those unfamiliar with this resource, what is one part of this resource that you wouldn’t want someone to miss?